Safer people and places.

 Do you want a volunteering experience that will fit in with your lifestyle?

 Volunteering opportunities exist within specific program areas at Injury Matters depending on your skills and area of interest.
 In particular Injury Matters is looking for older volunteers to support the Stay On Your Feet® program.

 Injury Matters encourages students to undertake their practicum placement with our various projects.
 Previous student placements have included; event coordination, research, stakeholder mapping, data collection and review, resource creation and evaluation.

 Our staff take the time to ensure the students have the opportunity to engage in appropriate projects, to learn from the practicum tasks and participate in the staff activities.

-For further information about opportunities for students and volunteers contact us on (08) 9420 7212 or email email@example.com.
+For further information about opportunities for students and volunteers contact us on (08) 6166 7688 or email [email protected].